 The best trip planner apps can help you answer those questions.
-I’ve found five that will help you discover the right places to go and organize your day-by-day itinerary in one handy place.
+I’ve found several that will help you discover the right places to go and organize your day-by-day itinerary in one handy place.
 Download these apps, and you can pitch your endless spreadsheets and Word docs into the recycle bin.

 All of the following trip planner apps are free unless otherwise noted.